Young musicians will be on display when the Sarasota Music Festival opens its 60th season

 He said friendships will be forged as well as musical partnerships during the three-week festival.

-Our Classical WSMRwill also feature live performances from Sarasota Music Festival artists on Wednesday, June 5 at 2 p.m.; Tuesday, June 11 at 2 p.m.; and Tuesday, June 18, at 11 a.m.
+Classical WSMR will also feature live performances from Sarasota Music Festival artists on Wednesday, June 5 at 2 p.m.; Tuesday, June 11 at 2 p.m.; and Tuesday, June 18, at 11 a.m.

 You can get more information on the Sarasota Music Festival here.